jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 You can stop the Stack with `docker-compose down` command.

 !!! warning
-    You have to be in th directory which contains `docker-compose.yaml` file when running  `docker-compose` command
+    You have to be in the directory which contains `docker-compose.yaml` file when running  `docker-compose` command

 ??? tip
     Do not mix using docker-compose and Portainer Stack, unless you are brave enough.
 It won't cause any tehcnical problem, but very confusing, I think.

 ### Stack With Git

 When you are working on something for hours or days it become really important to have a backup of your work.
-In this case also important that your work could be reproducable on any other system (portability).
+In this case also important that your work could be reproducible on any other system (portability).
 Stack are very good start points.
 But how to track the modifications?
 How to make backups?
 Where to store our yaml files?
 You can create backup from your portainer instance. [(Setting / Backup configuration)](https://docs.portainer.io/v/ce-2.9/admin/settings#backup-portainer) But unfortunately scheduled backup available only for business users.
 Workaround could be saving the portainer data directory (`/opt/docker/portainer/data`).
 Despite backup we still need track the modifications.